uhasker/getting-things-done-in-next-js/src/chapter10/04-project-page.md

 This will create a new migration in `db/migrations`.

-If you would try to run the migrations right now, you would the following error:
+If you would try to run the migrations right now, you would see the following error:

 ```
 PostgresError: column "projectId" of relation "task" contains null values
 ```

 This is because we already have tasks and the migration doesn't know what to do with them.
-In the real world, we would need to manually change the migration (or make the projectId column nullable).
+In the real world, we would need to manually change the migration (or make the `projectId` column nullable).
-However, for now we will simply delete the tasks.
+However, for now we will simply delete the tasks, because we have no real users yet anyway.

 Now run the migrations: